Dr Sarah Haggarty, Queens'

 Biographical Information

-Sarah is a University Lecturer at the Faculty of English, and Lecturer and Fellow in English at Queens’ College.
-She works on long eighteenth-century British writing and culture, and has a special interest in the intersections of literary studies, philosophy, theology, and anthropology.
-She has written about theories of gift-giving and exchange, phenomenologies of timing and tempo, and the history of line-drawing in mathematics and graphic art.
-Sarah is also an expert in the study of William Blake (you can hear her discussing his Songs of Innocence and of Experience on the BBC Radio 4 programme, In Our Time).
+Sarah works on long-eighteenth-century British writing, visual art, and culture, and has a special interest in the intersections of literary and cultural studies, art history, philosophy, theology, and anthropology.
+She has written about theories of gift-giving and exchange; phenomenologies of timing and tempo; practical geometry, line-drawing and know-how; and folds as idea and practice in letter-writing.
+Sarah is also an expert in the study of William Blake.

 Research Interests